-South Asian Gen Z women breaking into business
+How these 2 South Asian Gen Z women are breaking into VC & Business

 Why we’re starting the Desi Women Demystify Business Clubhouse series.